franceslinyc/franceslinyc.github.io/wheniamnot...markdown

 ---
 layout: page
-title: When I AM Not..
+title: When I Am Not..
 permalink: /wheniamnot../
 ---